 10) Blue-Footed Booby

 Sorry, I had to finish with this one.
 It's not the cleverest, it's not the most elegant, it's not the prettiest, and it's not the one that involves the most effort.
-In fact, it's not much of a courtship ritual at all.
+In fact, it's really not much of a courtship ritual at all.
 But it's definitely comical!
 This is the Blue-Footed Booby Sula nebouxii, a large, waddling seabird most famous for its enormous bright blue paddle feet.
 As you might expect from looking at it, the booby doesn't know how to twirl or leap or dance flashily.
-Basically the Blue-Footed Booby's idea of wooing his mate is offer her some gift twigs (not particularly attractive twigs), stretch his head up into the air, and then - by far the most important of all - slowly raise his great big ungainly feet off the ground, one after the other.
+In fact, the Blue-Footed Booby's idea of wooing his mate is basically to offer her some gift twigs (not particularly attractive twigs), stretch his head up into the air, and then - by far the most important of all - slowly raise his great big ungainly feet off the ground, one after the other.
 That is supposed to impress the female (the larger bird in this video), although it doesn't always seem to work very well.
 If I thought wearing huge blue flippers and lifting one up in the air after the other might do the trick for me, I'd give it a go, but I guess I'd be even less successful than the booby in the video!

-By contrast to some of the professional videos here, this is an amateur piece, shot in the Galapagos Islands, uploaded by Stephanie Plummer and very cleverly matched by her with appropriately silly music to play out what is the funniest display on this page.
+By contrast to some of the professional videos here, this is an amateur piece, shot in the Galapagos Islands, uploaded by Stephanie Plummer and very cleverly matched by her with appropriately silly music to play out what must be the funniest display on this page.
 It makes for an nice comic end to this batch of ten of the most amazing bird courtship dances and displays in the world.

 The Best Courtship

 Why not vote for your favourite dance and display?
 Choose whether to vote for beauty or elegance, the intricacy of the dance, agility, romanticism, or just sheer comedic value.
 You decide!